ericrallen/jq-def-text/README.md

 By default, placeholder text support is checked via [Modernizr](http://modernizr.com/), if you would like to turn it off, use this:

 	$.fn.iaDefaultText.default_settings.use_modernizr = false;

+Note: using Modernizr requires that Modernizr be configured to check inputs.

 You can set the placeholder text to toggle off/on like the value add/remove like this: